Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Experimental Setup

 \subsection{Pretraining Evaluations}

 After pretraining, we conduct a variety of zero-shot evaluations on our models and baselines to examine their quality.
-They include the model's measured perplexity on a holdout validation set, LAMBADA \citep{paperno-etal-2016-lambada} for context extraction, HellaSwag \citep{zellers-etal-2019-hellaswag} for common sense reasoning, BLiMP \citep{warstadt2020blimp} for syntax understanding, and PIQA \citep{bisk2020piqa} for embodied physical inference.
+They include the model's measured perplexity on a holdout validation set, LAMBADA \citep{paperno-etal-2016-lambada} for context extraction, HellaSwag \citep{zellers-etal-2019-hellaswag} for common sense reasoning, BLiMP \citep{warstadt2020blimp} for syntax understanding, AI2-ARC \citep{clark2018think} for basic reasoning, and PIQA \citep{bisk2020piqa} for embodied physical inference.
 For each zero-shot downstream task, we use the dynamic budget as described in \cref{sec:budget-scaling}.
 We describe in detail the implementation of the zero-shot evaluations, including what to measure, in \cref{sec:zero-shot-details}.
 Across all evaluations, we use the trained models as-is without additional fine-tuning.
+For our full-scale model, after mid-training, we additionally evaluate our model and baselines' zero-shot chain-of-thought performance on GSM8K's test set \citep{cobbe2021training}.